Alternative Dispute Resolution

 There is no legal requirement to seek mediation, but because it is often quick, simple, and less expensive than litigation, the courts and Tribunals actively encourage it.
 They can also impose a financial penalty on those who unreasonably refuse to use it.
 A mediator can either be chosen by the parties or a court will appoint one on their behalf.

 Mediators act as a go-between, assisting both parties in putting their cases in front of each other but they don’t act as arbitrators.
 This means they cannot force either side to do anything.
-So if no agreement is reached then again, litigation is likely to be the next step.
+So if no agreement is reached then again, the leaseholder is then entitled to make an application to the First-tier Tribunal (FTT) asking them to determine whether the charge is payable.
+If the service charges are paid but the leaseholders wants to make a challenge later, they can do so providing they have not specifically admitted or agreed that the charges are payable.

 Arbitration is an informal court hearing, where the parties choose an arbitrator and accept its decision as final and binding.
 A hearing is not required as decisions are often reached on written representation but it is important to note that arbitration doesn’t ask either party for clarification after the papers have been read.